How to Prepare for your Contemporary Portraits

 - If you are normally clean shaven please shave a few hours before our session if possible.
 Not the night before, but earlier in the morning if possible.
 This will give time for the skin to heal and allow the redness to settle down.

 - If you are going for a bearded or scruffy look but also want a clean cut look, then please come how you would rock your facial hair.
 We can capture that first, then you can go to the bathroom and shave.
 Please bring your shaving toiletries and a towel if you decide to go this route.

 Although it’s not required and you are welcomed to do your own make-up I do highly recommend going with one of the talented artists I work closely with.
-They are member of The Beauty Patrol and their work can be seen throughout my portfolio and website.
-Each of their artists have been professionally trained and specialize in clean and natural makeup styles but can go more dramatic and editorial if requested.
+Their work can be seen throughout my portfolio and website.
+Each of the artists have been professionally trained and specialize in clean and natural makeup styles but can go more dramatic and editorial if requested.
 I place my full trust in them.
-You may now be asking, why use an artist from my team vs your own, or even doing it yourself, well there are two major benefits –
+You may now be asking, why use an artist from my team vs doing it yourself, well there are two major benefits –

 Benefit Two – They remain on set throughout the entire session.
 By doing so, adjustments are made based on lighting, styling and the clients preferences.
 They will ensure your makeup is photogenic and cohesive with the other styling factors such as hair, clothing or backdrop.
 When I am behind the camera they are watching on the capture display for anything the camera picks up that is less noticeable with the eye.
 They also to tend to makeup corrections such as lipstick or eye makeup smudges along with flyaway taming.
 Frequent hair placements and makeup touch ups are necessary to get the best results in between sets.
 This allows me to concentrate on working with you to bring out the best expressions with each of the sets.
 Plus, when it comes to the styling, it’s always good to have a second opinion!